-- 1. Ensure the KAD/EBM/102 is set up as per Scenario 3, that is, both Generic and MCS parser are set up.
-Note, at this stage of the configuration process: - The packages section of the KAD/EBM/102 is empty - Only one packet filter is set in the settings tab - When reopening Ethernet Builder, the parsing rules no longer appear.
-This applies to rules manually set and imported rules.
+- Ensure the KAD/EBM/102 is set up as per Scenario 3, that is, both Generic and MCS parser are set up.
+Note, at this stage of the configuration process: - The packages section of the KAD/EBM/102 is empty - Only one packet filter is set in the Settings tab - On the Tools menu, click Verify.